ramyardaneshgar/NMAP-SCANNING/README.md

 Each packet fragment was 8 bytes or less.
 I confirmed with Wireshark that the system reassembled them, and port 80 returned SYN-ACK successfully.

-**Technical Insight:** Packet fragmentation is a **stealth technique** to evade **deep packet inspection**.
+Packet fragmentation is a **stealth technique** to evade **deep packet inspection**.
 However, some security appliances reassemble packets before inspection—so this is most effective against older or misconfigured systems.

 ---